Recap: Supernatural S 08 E 02 Whats Up Tiger Mommy

 - The Unfettered: Dean, especially when looking for Castiel and questioning the thief in jail.

-- Unreliable Narrator: "94% of psychotics think they're perfectly sane," says the possibly-formerly crazy angel.
+- Unreliable Narrator: "94% of psychotics think they're perfectly sane," says the only-possibly-formerly crazy angel.

 - Virgin Sacrifice: Evidently, even just five-eights is valuable.